TheBinKing/Webis/docs /index.rst

 - vLLM (for efficient model inference)
 - FastAPI + Uvicorn (for API service)

-For quick environment setup, please refer to :doc:`quickstart` for detailed steps and dependency installation methods.
+For quick environment setup, please refer to :doc/user_guide:`quickstart` for detailed steps and dependency installation methods.

 Contents